 He’ll run for about fifteen minutes, coming off his wheel for some water or some food.
 With four hours being some walking and running.

+Why do hedgehogs curl up?
 Pygmy hedgehogs curl up for protection with their spikes up to stop any harm coming to them.
 This protects their delicate furry underside from being injured.
+They also curl up when they go to sleep, evolving this as a way to stay safe whilst asleep.

 When they go to sleep they also curl up into a ball.
 This behaviour probably evolved to keep them safe when they are asleep and allow the fur to keep their face and feet warm.

+Do hedgehogs hibernate as pets?
 Pet African Pygmy Hedgehogs will hibernate if it becomes too cold.
-Hibernating is considered dangerous for them as they simply won’t have enough fat reserves to survive hibernation.
-Leading to the most likely dying as a result of starvation.
+Hibernating is considered dangerous for them as they simply won’t have enough fat reserves to survive hibernation, leading to them dying as a result of starvation.
 The cold itself can cause hypothermia, again causing them to die.

 Larger European hedgehogs can hibernate safely as they can build up sufficient reserves.
 The small size of African Pygmy Hedgehogs may be a distinct disadvantage combined with their diet when kept as pets when it comes to hibernation as they tend not to have enough fat reserves.